Rokasbarasa1/minecraft_rust/README.md

 1. Run <b>"cargo run --release"</b>
 2. (OPTIONAL) Set how many chunks to render around the player in main.rs "CHUNKS_LAYERS_FROM_PLAYER"
 3. (OPTIONAL)Set how tall the chunks chunks are in main.rs "MID_HEIGHT"

+# Controls

+- W - Forward
+- A - Strafe left
+- S - Backwards
+- D - Strafe right
+- E - Enter flight mode like in creative minecraft
+- Space - jump/fly up
+- Left CTRL - fly down
+- Left mouse button - break block
+- Right mouse button - place selected block
+- Numbers row 1 to 7 - Select block to place
+- ESC - Close the game.
+- F - Break block also (don't remember why i added this)
+- Q - in SDL2 version this turns on the mesh for the blocks to see how they are constructed from polygons.

 # 17-04-2021